Michael-Meade/snackhack2/README.md

 The Robots.txt file is used to by sites to tell web crawlers such as Google what paths to crawl and what paths to ignore.
 Not every crawler will honor the robots.txt file.
 The site's robots.txt file will include paths that they do not want to be crawled, we can use this information to possibly access paths will disclose sensitive information.
 It could also lead hackers to areas of the site that are not supposed to be viewed by unauthorized users.
 The sitemap.xml includes a list of URLs of a site.
 This helps Google and other search engines to be able to crawl links on a site.
 It is supposed to help with search ranking.

+When a site displays a cryptocurrency address on the site, the address could be used to discover more sites that are owned by site or even their financial situation due to the fact that some cryptocurrencies block chain are public.
+Cryptocurrencies like Bitcoin, DogeCoin and Litecoin block chains are public, meaning you can see the amount of coins owned by the address.
+Cryptocurrencies that have a public blockchain have blockchain explorers that can be used to see how much an address has.
+It can also be used to view the past transcations.

+Not all cryptocurrencies are public, cryptocurrenies like Monero have a private blockchain meaning that you CAN'T see how much a certain address has.

 ## Website MetaData & Google Analytics

 Websites use the HTML meta tag to include information about the site that supposed to help in being ranked higher on a search engine.
 This information could also be used to figure out what software or even the software version.
 Finding the Google Analytics tag could aid a hacker to locate different sites that are probably owned by the same owner.